iprs-dev/ipld-specs/design/libraries/nodes-and-kinds.md

 We expect that common concepts for IPLD libraries will emerge across many languages, and hope that some vocabulary for these concepts is something we can share.
-Loosely and untyped languages may need to interpret these guidelines appropriately while extracting the key concepts; but even among languages with stricter concepts of compile-time type checking, the meaning of "interface" can vary greatly -- _all_ readers will need to be ready to use their best judgement.
+Loosely any untyped languages may need to interpret these guidelines appropriately while extracting the key concepts; but even among languages with stricter concepts of compile-time type checking, the meaning of "interface" can vary greatly -- _all_ readers will need to be ready to use their best judgement.